LeoLabs commercial ground-based tracking service for small satellites

 - U.S. Space Command currently tracks about 35,000 debris objects, 70% of which are in low Earth orbit.
 LeoLabs tracks softball-size and larger objects.
 McKnight said there are anywhere from 500,000 to 900,000 smaller items that currently are not tracked and “we just cross our fingers and hope we will not be hit by.”

 • November 16, 2021: The Russian Federation tested a probable 'Nudol' direct ascent anti-satellite missile yesterday from Plesetsk, Russia with the target a defunct Russian satellite called Cosmos 1408.
-The US Space Command has reported there is a large debris cloud of up to 1000 pieces forming around Cosmos 1408’s area of orbit.
 6)

 - “LeoLabs is monitoring the situation in real-time and is starting to detect and track the debris field with each pass the debris makes over its radars," LeoLabs Australia Managing Director and former Air Commodore Terry van Haren said.
 "On the last pass over our Costa Rica Space Radar, well north of 100 new objects were detected with altitudes ranging from 440-520 km.

 • October 19, 2021: LeoLabs announced plans Oct.
 19 to construct two phased-array radars in Western Australia, the sixth site for the Silicon Valley startup’s global space-tracking network.
 7)

 - The Western Australia LeoLabs site was selected in part because its longitude provides a view of launch trajectories from Asia.

 - “Our whole mission is to drive transparency in space,” Dan Ceperley, LeoLabs CEO and co-founder, told SpaceNews.
 “We want to be able to capture when new satellites are deployed.
 This site will be helpful for doing that.”